jianshu93/BigSig/README.md

 ```
 ## Results
 With the default settings BigSiq will report reference sequences that share >35% of their k-mers with the query.
-Here is the output of a query with SRA accession SRR4098796 (L. monocytogenes lineage I) as query:
+Here is the output of a query with SRA reference SRR4098796 (L. monocytogenes lineage I) as query:
 ```
-SRR4098796_1.fastq.gz	3076072	Listeria_monocytogenes_F2365	0.87	134.25	126	475266
-SRR4098796_1.fastq.gz	3076072	Listeria_monocytogenes_SRR2167842	0.40	128.25	122	7831
+@m84137_250807_202000_s4/244911914/ccs	Ecoli_CE98,Ecoli_224,Ecoli_OB20	29	891	reject	3
+@m84137_250807_202000_s4/244911147/ccs	no_significant_hits	0	4226	reject	0
+@m84137_250807_202000_s4/256971887/ccs	Ecoli_CE98	152	762	accept	1
+@m84137_250807_202000_s4/245240131/ccs	Ecoli_CE98,Ecoli_224,Ecoli_tEPEC,Ecoli_OB20	27	1454	reject	4
+@m84137_250807_202000_s4/245503310/ccs	Ecoli_CE98	503	510	accept	1
+@m84137_250807_202000_s4/245765017/ccs	Ecoli_224	42	1578	accept	1
+@m84137_250807_202000_s4/244846078/ccs	Ecoli_CE98,Ecoli_OB20	20	1786	reject	2
 ```
-In the first column is the query, the second column shows the number of k-mers/minimizers in the query, the third column displays the reference sequence, the fourth column the proportion of kmers/minimizers in the reference shared with the query, the fifth column displays the average coverage based on k-mers/minimizers that were uniquely matched with this reference, the sixth column is the modus of the coverage based on uniquely matched k-mers and the last column the number of uniquely matched k-mers.
+Interpretation:

+The identify command writes one line per read (or read pair) with six tab-separated fields: the read ID, an assignment/status (either a single reference, a comma-separated list of references, or special values like no_hits, no_significant_hits, or too_short), the number of supporting kmers/minimizers for the top hit(s), the total number of k-mers/minimizers used from that read after masking/down-sampling, a decision flag (accept or reject), and finally the number of tied top hits.
+Conceptually, accept means “this line is usable as-is for downstream counting”: either the read has a unique, statistically significant best match to one reference, or it has no hits / is too short but is still a clean, unambiguous outcome.
+In contrast, reject marks reads where the evidence is ambiguous or unreliable — either multiple references tie for the top score, or no hit passes the false-positive correction — so these are grouped together as “reject” in the summary counts rather than being credited to any specific reference.

+BIGSIG models and controls Bloom-filter false positives for each reference in the index.
+For every reference, BIGSIG computes its theoretical Bloom filter false positive rate from the filter length, number of hash functions, and the number of kmers/minimizers stored for that reference, using the standard approximation for Bloom filters.
+During classification, the algorithm asks: “If this reference were not truly present, how many k-mer hits would I expect to see just from Bloom filter false positives?” and evaluates this with a binomial model.
+The --fp_correct parameter sets a per-read significance threshold on this probability (as −log10 p; the default 3.0 corresponds to p = 10⁻³).
+A read is marked accept only if its top hit has more supporting kmers/minimizers than expected under the false-positive-only model at this threshold; otherwise the read is labeled reject (including ambiguous multi-hit cases).
+In practice, BIGSIG indices are typically configured so the per-k-mer Bloom false positive rate is on the order of 10⁻³ or lower, and because each read contributes many independent kmers/minimizers, the effective per-read false positive rate is usually orders of magnitude smaller than the underlying Bloom filter rate.